Sponsored Links

 In the control loop the error = set point - process value.

 Gain = 100 / Proportional Band.
-More gain in the controller gives a faster loop response and a more oscillatory (unstable) process.
+More gain in a controller gives a faster loop response - and a more oscillatory (unstable) process.

-Gain in the process is defined as the change in input divided by the change in output.
-A process with high gain will react more to the
+Gain in the process - Process Gain - is defined as "change in process output" divided by "change in process input".
+A process with high process gain reacts more to a change in the process input than a process with low process gain.

 The difference in the logarithms of the amplitude ratios at the frequency where the combined phase angle is 180 degrees lag is the gain margin.